-The Morton College bookstore offers textbooks, paperbacks, supplies, convenience items, apparel and school memorabilia.
+The Morton College bookstore offers textbooks, school supplies, snacks and convenience, health and beauty products, apparel, gifts and laptops.
 Students can purchase new or used books as required by Morton College faculty, and most titles are also available for rent or in digital format to save students money.
 The store also conducts book buyback year-round, where students can sell their used books to the store for cash.

 The Bookstore's hours of operation are:

-Fall and Spring Semesters
+Fall and Spring Semesters Summer Semester

-8:30 a.m. to 8:00 p.m.
-Monday-Thursday 8:30 a.m. to 4:00 p.m.
-Friday
+9:00 a.m. to 6:30 p.m.
+Monday-Thursday 9:00 a.m. to 6:30 p.m.
+Monday-Wednesday 9:00 a.m. to 4:00 p.m.
+Friday 9:00 a.m. to 4:00 p.m.
+Thursday